 Next you will be taken to the Crocodile Cave.
 You aren't likely to find any crocodiles here.
 During the low tide, the boat can pass right through the cave.
 As you go under it, you can see great limestone formations as well as many bats.
-But during the high tide, you will only have to see the cave from outside.
+But during the high tide, you will only have to see the cave from outside (from the cave mouth).

 The final stop is at the Bat Cave